How empathy boosts engagement, lowers costs, and drives sustainable recoveries

 We must address a misconception.
 In a commercial context, empathy is not about waiving debt or just “being nice”.

-Empathy is convenience.
+Empathy is convenience

 It understands that your customer is stressed by phone calls and works 9-5.
 An empathetic response isn't forcing them to call you; it is offering a 24/7 self-serve portal.
-This allows them to resolve their account at 10pm on a Sunday, in private.
+This allows them to resolve their account at 10 pm on a Sunday, in private.

-Empathy is choice.
+Empathy is ownership

-Empathy is personalisation.
+Empathy is personalisation

 How empathy delivers commercial ROI